Quantization of Pseudoclassical Systems in the Schr\"odinger Realization: Anticommuting Variables

 The norm of a product wave function $\psi(\xi_1,\xi_2)\, u(\xi_3)$ is the product of the norms of its factors,

 Consequently, the positive norm physical states are spanned by the orthonormal basis

 The negative norm ghost states are spanned by the orthogonal anti-normal basis

-We see that the large Schr\"odinger Hilbert space again splits as in Eq.~(\ref{eq:SchroHilbert}), but this time both the physical and ghost spaces have dimension four.
-The physical Hilbert space forms the reducible $\bf{2}\oplus\bf{2}$ representation of the three-dimensional Clifford algebra.
-By contrast, the ghost Hilbert space forms the reducible representation $\bf{\bar 2}\oplus\bf{\bar 2}$ of the three-dimensional Clifford algebra.
-We will see that the ${\bf 2}$ and the ${\bf \bar 2}$ are irreducible representions of the Pauli matrix algebra,
+The large Schr\"odinger Hilbert space once again splits as in Eq.~(\ref{eq:SchroHilbert}), but this time both the physical and ghost Hilbert spaces have dimension four.
+Each of these Hilbert spaces is the reducible $\bf{2}\oplus\bf{2}$ representation of the three-dimensional Clifford algebra.